-This type includes eleven commingled (multi-asset) accounts managed by six separate managers.
+As of June 30, 2023, this type includes ten commingled (multi-asset) accounts managed by six separate managers.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the investments.
-Three accounts are interests in funds that invest in U.S. and non-U.S. securities.
-Seven accounts are commingled investments funds that may invest in securities or other collective funds to track the perfomance of their respective public market index.
-The last of these accounts is a global tactical asset allocation account, a portion of which is invested in U.S and non-U.S collective investment trusts.
+Two accounts are interests in funds that invest in U.S. and non-U.S. securities.
+Seven accounts are commingled investment funds that may invest in securities or other collective funds to track the performance of their respective public market index.
+The last of these accounts is a global tactical asset allocation account, a portion of which is invested in U.S and non-U.S. collective investment trusts.